City Guides Provence-Alpes-Côte d'Azur

 Beautiful and ornate, the villas are spread throughout the town of Menton, and many of them are within walking distance of the city center and offer lovely views.

-6.Visit the Museum Jean Cocteau – Le Bastion
+6. Visit the Museums Jean Cocteau and Le Bastion

-7. Spend a Relaxing Day on the Menton Beaches
+7. Spend a Relaxing Beach Day

 There are many things to see in Menton, but the city is also home to lovely beaches if you need a break from Menton sightseeing.

 Relaxing on one of the many beaches is one of the best things to do in Menton, France.
 Menton has both sandy and pebbly beaches, and they’re supervised in the summer.
-The most popular beach is Plage des Sablettes, located in a small bay beneath the city’s basilica and with views of the villas in the east and Mortola Point.
+The most popular beach in Menton is Plage des Sablettes, located in a small bay beneath the city’s basilica and with views of the villas in the east and Mortola Point.
 Plage des Sablettes is considered one of the best beaches on the French Riviera.

 But if you’d prefer quieter beaches, then try Plage de Fossan, a pebbly beach that’s great for families, or Plage Rondelli, which is sandier and has some great beach bars.

-8.Visit the Cemetery du Vieux Château
+8. Visit the Cimitière du Vieux Château

 If you walk uphill from Menton’s center, then you’ll arrive at the Cimitière du Vieux Château (Mont du Souvenir, Menton), the town’s cemetery.
 The site of Menton’s cemetery was once home to a medieval castle, hence the name.
 The castle is long gone, but the site still has fantastic views.
 When you stand up there, you can stare across the city’s terracotta rooftops to the mountains and along the Riviera coastline.